Briantmorr/personal-site/src/data/about.md

 <br>
 I came into the field with a background in philosophy, which continues to shape how I approach problems—asking better questions, thinking critically, and communicating clearly.
 As I've stepped into architectural roles, those skills have become just as valuable as my technical ones.
 <br>
-My fascination with artificial intelligence started early.
+My fascination with AI started early.
 At one of my first hackathons, I built a simple Connect Four AI that helped our team win first place—and I've been hooked ever since.
 When ChatGPT launched, I immediately recognized its potential.
-That moment deepened my commitment to AI and led me to launch internal hackathons, organize community meetups during the early GPT-3 days, and pursue a master's in Applied AI.
+That moment deepened my commitment to AI and led me to launch internal hackathons, organize community meetups during the early GPT-3 days, and obtain a master's in Applied AI.
 <br>
 Today, I'm focused on building AI that makes a difference in how we work, think, and interact with the world.

 # I like
 - Chess